ArturoTarinVillaescusa/goldcar-alpakka-kafka-microservice/README.md

-You can send messages to the queue by visiting http://<minkube ip>:32000/submit

 You should be able to see the number of pending messages from http://<minkube ip>:32000/metrics and from the custom metrics endpoint:

 ```bash
 kubectl get --raw "/apis/custom.metrics.k8s.io/v1beta1/namespaces/default/pods/*/messages" | jq .